chaimaa-El/-YOLOv3-MiDaS-Object-Detection-and-Depth-Estimation-Refactored-/README.md

 This repository contains a refactored and organized version of the original sarvan0506/yolo-midas project for object detection and depth estimation.
 The original project was a collection of Jupyter notebooks without proper structure.
 This version organizes the code into a clean and modular format and with more maintainable structure with clearer documentation, making it easier for users to experiment with and deploy object detection and depth estimation for real-world applications, such as autonomous navigation and robotic.

+Key improvements include:
+- **Integration of configuration file** to manage parameters centrally, making the project more maintainable.
+- Enhanced **modularity** with clearly defined scripts for training and inference.
+- Improved **documentation** for easier understanding and extension of the project.

 This project combines **YOLOv3** (a state-of-the-art object detection algorithm) with **MiDaS** (a deep learning model for monocular depth estimation) to perform **joint object detection and depth estimation**.
 The goal is to detect objects in images and estimate their **depth** (distance from the camera), which is crucial for applications such as **autonomous navigation**, **robotics**, and **self-driving cars**.

 The integration of these two models provides the ability to detect and measure the distance of objects in real-time from input images.